A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth

 The synthetic tracking camera is the primary instrument for the NEO search (Fig.~\ref{fig:3}).
 The lens would be similar to commercially available camera lenses.
 The optics and structure would be designed to survive launch loads and will have the necessary thermal insulation to passively cool the instrument to maintain the optics temperature stable to within $5^\circ$~C of the desired value.

-The sensor is a 4K$\times$4K class sCMOS\footnote{For details on Scientific CMOS (sCMOS) cameras, please visit {\tt http://www.andor.com/scientific-cameras/ neo-and-zyla-scmos-cameras}.
-Larger pixel format sCMOS detectors with 16~Mpix currently under development and are expected to be available by 2017.} detector.
-Second generation sCMOS detectors have low $\sim1{\rm e}^-$ read noise and low $<0.1{\rm e}^-$/pix/sec dark current.
-The plate scale of the camera would be $\sim3.3$ \arcsec/pix, which sets the amount of zodi background per pixel.
-While conventional large-format CCDs need several seconds to readout at low noise, the SCMOS sensors can run up to 100~frames/sec with no dead time between frames.
-The detector would be read-out every $\sim$10 sec.
-In 300 sec, a data cube would consists of 30 frames.
+The sensor is a 4K$\times$4K class sCMOS\footnote{For details on Scientific CMOS (sCMOS) cameras, please visit {http://www.andor.com/scientific-cameras/ neo-and-zyla-scmos-cameras}.
+Larger pixel format sCMOS detectors with 16~Mpix currently under development and are expected to be available in 2017.} detector.
+Second generation sCMOS detectors have low $\sim1.2{\rm e}^-$ read noise and low $<0.1{\rm e}^-$/pix/sec dark current.
+The plate scale of the camera $\sim3.3$ \arcsec/pix, which sets the amount of zodi background per pixel.